IJHack/QtPass/FAQ.md

 ### I get icons that do not fit my (X11) default

-* On some WindowManagers Qt doesn't know what icon set to use, a trick
+* On some WindowManagers, Qt doesn't know what icon set to use.
+A trick:
 ```
 export DESKTOP_SESSION=gnome
 ```